rngoodman/ShortSeeker/README.md

 ### 3A. **Download files**

-If you want to run the piepline on sequence files downloaded from online databases this is an example you can follow.
+If you want to run the pipeline on sequence files downloaded from online databases this is an example you can follow.

 In this example we will download some accessions from the [European Nucleotide Archive (ENA)](https://www.ebi.ac.uk/ena/browser/home).